 More importantly, this approach allows us to store the data in native compressed form, so we can now transfer the data on and off the disk drives without any host-level entanglements.
 At one site leveraging 16x compression, for example, we could transfer data between machines at an effective speed of 6TB per hour with no special engineering.
 Imagine what we could do if we actually tuned it.

 The primary marketplace problem with commodity tools is that they really have no intention of stepping up to these data sizes.
 One of these products attempted to copy data from one table to another—three billion rows—and the operation appeared to complete just before the product crashed.
 It seems that it had no place to store the row count of three billion because the product was built on integer variables that cannot store a number larger than two billion.

 Not every tool can step into this arena—and not every vendor wants to.
 For those who are unafraid of PureData/Netezza’s capacity and what it can do, adventure awaits.
 For those who really need Netezza’s capacity but are embarking on the journey using commodity parts, remember this: In the old days, maps were marked with “There Be Dragons” in the far-flung regions where nobody had trodden.
 But lots of people have trodden the path you’re about to take.
 They will freely confess that the dragons are quite real, they don’t sleep, and they are not easily slain.
 So rent some dragon-slayers for the journey—and don’t get commodity dragon-slayers.
 They will scream like schoolchildren and run away.
 Dragons have that effect on people.

 Have you had any of these experiences?
-Tell me about it in the comments!
+Please share them in the comments.